 There are a surprising number of varieties of cauliflower, mostly developed in various parts of Europe.
 There is an Asian variety developed in tropical India.
-There are color varieties in orange, purple and green.
+There are color varieties in orange, purple, and green.
 The green variety is also called broccoflower.

 White and purple heads are what you’re most likely to find in the market.
 Look for tight heads without brown or yellow spots.
 The green leaves and stalk should still be attached and should not be withered or limp.
-You can cut into florets like broccoli or just trim off the leaves and stalk to cook the thing whole.
+You can cut it into florets like broccoli or just trim off the leaves and stalk to cook the thing whole.

 It can be steamed, just like broccoli.
 They can be roasted or sautéed with a little olive oil.
 A few caraway seeds are a good seasoning in addition to salt and pepper.

-Pickled cauliflower is another interesting preparation which allows you to enjoy this tasty and nutritious vegetable all through the winter.
+Pickled cauliflower is another interesting preparation that allows you to enjoy this tasty and nutritious vegetable all through the winter.
 Pickling adds a tangy, tart flavor that goes great on salads or as a side to a sandwich.